vignettes/articles/04_Perform-Bulk-Reference-Uploads.Rmd

 rows (references) to create.
 Save this truncated version with a new name

-and pass it to the bulk_reference_generation()
+and pass it to the generate_references() function while

-while setting the dev
+setting the dev parameter to TRUE.
+You will

-will also need to specify which sheet within the xlxs you want to use to
+also need to specify which sheet within the xlxs you want to use to

 generate references on DataStore: